lisboa-digital/concept-work/content/_index.en.md

     categories = ["companies"]
     [latest_news.image]
         src = "latest-news-1.jpg"
-        alt = "photography of a table with a plate of meatballs and pasta" [[latest_news]]
+        alt = "a table with a plate of meatballs and pasta" [[latest_news]]
     title = "Microsoft gathers 840 companies in Lisbon" url = "#"